Common Core Curriculum

 Additionally, as a PSIA requirement, students must take one skills course in quantitative methods, either in Semester 1 or in Semester 2.
 Students in the Master in International Economic Policy fulfil their PSIA skills course requirement via the "Applied Econometrics with Stata" module in the fall semester and are thus not required to take a separate Skills course.

-Please note that students may obtain a waiver for the skills course upon presentation of the appropriate justifications (transcripts, syllabi and letter of motivation) before course registration to their academic advisor who makes the final decision.
+Please note that students may obtain a waiver for the skills course upon presentation of the appropriate justifications (transcripts, syllabi and letter of motivation) before course registration by completing the SKILLS WAIVER FORM sent to the students.
 As a consequence, students will attempt 4 fewer credits overall during their program.
-The academic advisor’s decision depends on the number of courses taken in the past and the grades and credits granted for these courses.
+The decision depends on the number of courses taken in the past and the grades and credits granted for these courses.
+All documents submitted must be only in English or in French.
 Please check the Maquette pédagogique of your Master program in case of specific requirements for the Skills course.

-Students who have been granted a waiver for the Skills course must take and validate an additional course in the “Special features” curriculum in order to attempt and get 4 additional credits.
+Students who have been granted a waiver for the Skills course must take and validate an additional course in the “Optional course list” in order to attempt and get 4 additional credits.
 Students have to make sure, as well, that they attain the minimum of 30 ECTS (validated) per semester.